remunds/data-offloading-box/README.md

 `app.js`

-For more detail visit the [node.js](https://nodejs.org/en/docs/) and [express.js](http://expressjs.com/en/5x/api.html) documentation
+For more detail visit the [node.js](https://nodejs.org/en/docs/) and [express.js](http://expressjs.com/en/5x/api.html) documentation.

 ### Add Data to Database

 We are using MongoDB as a NoSQL Database in combination with Mongoose to structure our data.
-You have to add your schema in `schema.js`
+You have to add your schema in `schema.js`.

 ```js
 const imageSchema = new mongoose.Schema({